Gabriele Lucci

 My own self-hosted cloud infrastructure

-Since I enjoy working with containers and administering systems, on my free time I mantain an array of self-hosted services, hosted on a couple of rented servers.
+Since I enjoy working with containers and administering systems, in my spare time I maintain an array of services, hosted on a couple of rented servers.

 Some of the services I run: